jawndrews/finance-web-dev-project/README.md

-## Full Stack Finance Web App - Fisca
+## Full Stack Finance Web App - Everdant

 **About**

-Fisca is a web application used for member and financial management for various organizations.
+Everdant is a web application used for member and financial management for various organizations.
 Use cases include sororities & fraternities, gyms, clubs, non profits, etc.

 **Technologies Used:**